xoe-labs/click-odoo/dodoo/README.md

 ```
 dodoo <subcommand>
     --framework   Path to Odoo framework, if odoo is not in python path.
-    --config     Yaml or Json config.
+    --odoo-config Json config.
 Can be specified multiple times, merged in
                   order as specified.
 A sane default config for dev is shipped.
+    --db-config   Json config.
+Can be specified multiple times, merged in
+                  order as specified.
+A sane default config for dev is shipped.
+    --smtp-config Json config.
+Can be specified multiple times, merged in
+                  order as specified.
+A sane default config for dev is shipped.
+    --call-home   Enable Odoo's calling home un-features.
+(Running code under
+                  Odoo's Enterprise License contracts require you to do so.)
+    --verbose     Specify the log level from: info, debug.
+Without: warn.
 ```